 - Rinse your swimsuit – using cold tap water, rinse your swimsuit as soon as possible each time you wear it.
 If time permits, let it sit in cold water for 30 minutes.
 The soak will help to remove most chemicals, body oil, sand, & sand that can damage the material.

 - Drain and Refill the sink – plain water does not remove all chlorine and salt.
-Refill the sink with cold water and use a gentle laundry detergent - we recommend Tru Earth.
+Refill the sink with cold water and use Tru Earth Eco-Friendly Laundry Detergent.
 Tru Earth is a biodegradable eco-friendly laundry detergent, free of parabens , chlorine & dyes.
 This will help maintain the quality of the suit and also help reduce your carbon footprint.

 - Immerse your swimsuit – turn your swimsuit inside out and submerge it in the solution.
 Swish around for several minutes, drain the solution and rinse again with cold water.

 - Remove excess water – once rinsed, gently squeeze the water out of the fabric.
 Do not wring it out as it can damage the shape.

 - Dry your swimsuit – spread your suit out flat to dry in the shade or inside.
 Do not leave in the sun, the UV rays will fade and break down the fibers of the suit.

 - Instead of taking off your swimsuit to rinse, just wear it in your post-swim shower